nixhealy/Breakout/README.md

 # Time Details and Changelist
 <Add information to this section about the time you've taken for this task along with a professional changelist.>
-- Added mouse control (Like an hour, but now I know what I'm doing, probably.)
+- Added mouse control (Time: Like an hour, but now I know what I'm doing, probably.)
+  - Made velocity non-linear (Time: Fifteen minutes)